sonnyt/just/README.md

 Compiles the application for production deployment.

 **Arguments**
 - `files` - glob file path to compile.
-If not present, `includues` from tsconfig.json is used.
+If not present, `includes` from tsconfig.json is used.

 **Options**
 |Option|Default|Description|